Agreement: Enspiral Catalysts

 With Catalysts at Enspiral, we are attempting to take the function of executive leadership, share it across multiple agents, and cycle many people through the role under a set time limit.
-The goal is to increase the rate of evolution at Enspiral by reducing friction people encounter trying to make changes and improvements.
+The goal is to maintain a rhythm of evolution at Enspiral by inviting contribution, participation, and action, whilst reducing the friction people encounter trying to make changes and improvements.

 Roles & Responsibilities